 Every patient at Gibbs has his or her case reviewed by a multidisciplinary team of specialists.
 Physicians gather together to discuss each cancer case.
 These conferences are fundamentally integrated into the design of the building, which is designed to make treatment and care easier and more convenient for patients.

-When the project was announced, the Spartanburg Regional Foundation launched a $15 capital campaign to help make the building a reality.
+When the project was announced, the Spartanburg Regional Foundation launched a $15 million capital campaign to help make the building a reality.

 In addition to the Gibbs expansion, a new main street around Pelham Medical Center is being built to allow easy access to all parts of the campus.